Breathtaking, awe-inspiring, spectacular, magnificent? No adjective can ever describe the beauty of Batanes!

 Sabtang Island is known as the Sleeping Beauty of the Ivatans.
 From Batan, you can see this island in a shape of a sleeping lady.

 The boat from Ivatan Port to Sabtang leaves at 7:30 AM and returns at 12:30 PM.
-These are the time of day when the sea is most calm.
+These are the time of day when the sea is mostly calm.

 Note that Sabtang Island is only accessible when the weather is fair.
 Although their boats were designed to handle giant waves, Kuya Louie said that a sign of rain will cancel the trip.